 (b) If a student has been previously reinstated following academic dismissal, but is academically dismissed a second time, the dismissal is final and no petition for reinstatement is permitted.

 Section 206.
 Guidelines Used in Granting or Denying Reinstatement

 (a) The petitioner must demonstrate that he/she possesses the ability to achieve satisfactory completion of the LL.M. degree and that his/her academic dismissal does not indicate a lack of capacity to complete the LL.M. degree within the time allowed by Section 103.

-(b) In considering whether to grant or deny the petition for reinstatement, the Director will consider whether the student’s academic difficulties were the result of extraordinary circumstances beyond his/her control and which shows that the student’s poor academic performance was not due to lack of ability or failure to diligently study and complete the requirements of particular courses.
+(b) In considering whether to grant or deny the petition for reinstatement, the Director has consider whether the student’s academic difficulties were the result of extraordinary circumstances beyond his/her control and which shows that the student’s poor academic performance was not due to lack of ability or failure to diligently study and complete the requirements of particular courses.
 The extraordinary circumstances on which the student relies in the petition must be the cause in fact of the poor academic performance.

 Section 207.
 Action on the Petition for Reinstatement